 - In order to ensure the safety of his family, Mike agrees to meet with the Salamancas in order to discuss a deal where he tells the police that Tuco's gun was his in order to reduce Tuco's prison sentence.
-Mike was previously offered $5000 for doing this, but Hector tells him the offer has expired, with the payment now being simply that he and his family don't get murdered.
+Mike was previously offered $5,000 for doing this, but Hector tells him that the offer has expired, with the payment now being simply that he and his family don't get murdered.
 Mike manages to intimidate the room full of armed cartel thugs into instead paying him 10 times the original amount ($50,000), with Hector even making an impressed comment about Mike's "giant balls".

-- After the Cousins threaten Kaylee at the swimming pool, Mike eventually killing Leonel with lethal injection in Breaking Bad becomes an even more satisfying moment.
+- After the Cousins threaten Kaylee at the swimming pool, Mike eventually killing Leonel with a lethal injection in Breaking Bad becomes an even more satisfying moment.

 - Say what you want on Jimmy forging documents he'd snuck out of Chuck's house.
-But that's some real commitment to be willing to pull an all nighter meticulously doing that much forgery.
+But that's some real commitment to be willing to pull an all-nighter meticulously doing that much forgery.

 - With little more than a ski mask, a revolver, a saw, and an improvised spike strip made from a perforated garden hose, Mike takes out one of Hector's trucks and takes away a six figure sum of money stashed inside the tires.
 He's so effective that Hector is positive he had help from inside the operation.

 - Mike is perfectly set to kill Hector, but we know it can't happen since he was part of Breaking Bad.
 So what stops him?
-His car horn goes off thanks to a tree branch stuck on the steering wheel, and when Mike gets there he finds a note that simply says "Don't."
-Given the anagram game in the episode titles this season, it seems Gustavo Fring has made his entrance into the story.
+His car horn goes off thanks to a tree branch stuck on the steering wheel, and when Mike gets there, he finds a note that simply says "Don't."
+Given the anagram game in the episode titles this season, it seems that Gustavo Fring has made his entrance into the story.

 - Much as you may hate him for it, Chuck out-conning the con man and getting Jimmy to make a recorded confession of his misdeeds is breathtaking to watch and makes a hell of a final shot to the season.

-- Subtle awesome for Nacho, who conveniently places himself in the line of Mike's shot every time he draw a bead on Hector, not only figuring out what Mike is going to do, but the exact spot he'd do it from.
+- Subtle awesome for Nacho, who conveniently places himself in the line of Mike's shot every time he draws a bead on Hector, not only figuring out what Mike is going to do, but the exact spot he'd do it from.
 Also for remembering that Mike doesn't like leaving innocent victims, so he wouldn't shoot him to kill Hector too.

 - Jimmy having had enough of silence and shouting at a shoplifter to get a lawyer.
 It's about as much of a He's Back moment as "Cinnabon Gene" is likely to have.